Obstructive Sleep Apnea

 - CPAP therapy involves wearing a face mask connected by flexible tubing to a constantly running machine.

 - Oral appliance therapy uses a mouth guard-like device – worn only during sleep – to maintain an open, unobstructed airway.

 - Surgical options include a variety of procedures.
 All have varying side effects and rates of success.

 Research shows that oral appliance therapy is an effective treatment option for snoring and obstructive sleep apnea.
 An oral appliance is worn in the mouth only while you sleep and fits like a sports mouth guard or an orthodontic retainer.
 Oral appliances support your jaw in a forward position to help maintain an open upper airway.

 Many patients consider a sleep apnea appliance to be more comfortable to wear than a CPAP mask.
 Oral appliances also are quiet, portable and easy to care for.

 If you and your doctor decide that oral appliance therapy is the best treatment option for you, then your doctor will write a prescription for you to receive a custom-made sleep apnea appliance.
-You also will receive a referral to a qualified dentist who can provide oral appliance therapy.
 More than 100 oral appliances have received FDA clearance.
-We can recommend the device that is best for you.
+We can recommend and fabricate the device that is best for you.
 Oral appliance therapy is covered by many medical insurance plans.